studio1902/1902/content/collections/pages/en/about.md

         attrs:
           values:
             type: dot_label
-            label: 'Once upon a time'
+            label: 'Once upon a time...'
             label_type: custom_text
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'It started with the communication education Design and Multimedia and after that I stood in front of the class for many years on the Art and Multimedia school of the Noorderpoortcollege in Groningen.
-In addition, I started graphic design early and was co-owner of a web agency for ten years.'
+            text: 'It started with a bachelor in Design and Multimedia.
+After that I was a teacher for many years at the Noorderpoort Art and Multimedia School in Groningen.
+I started graphic design when I was young and was co-owner of a web agency for ten years'
     text_position: start
     text_size: large
     playback_speed: 1.0